Spreetail/SpreeBoard/README.md

 Instantiate the SpreeBoard and assign it to your input field's `inputView` property.

+... more instructional steps to come ...

 ## Requirements

+...

 ## Installation

-COMING SOON: SpreeBoard is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+COMING SOON: SpreeBoard will be available through [CocoaPods](http://cocoapods.org).
+When it's availabe, you will be able to install it by simply adding the following line to your Podfile:

 ```ruby
 pod "SpreeBoard"